Hedge funds may be allowed direct access to China markets

 "The more sophisticated investors in China have probably gained some experience getting exposure to alternative vehicles," said Ken Yap, a director at research and consultancy firm Cerulli.

-"The time might be just right for them to consider some of the more established hedge funds to also get access to China, through the QFII licences."
+"The time might be just right for them to consider some of the more established hedge funds to also get access to China, through the QFII licenses."

 A source at one of the biggest prime brokers for QFIIs said that until now, China had been reluctant to issue QFII licenses to hedge funds, even if they met the CSRC's criteria.